-It usually takes up to 3 business days after you asked.
-If we don't give you our decision within 3 business days, you can appeal.
+It usually takes up to 3 business days after you asked unless your request is for a Medicare Part B prescription drug.
+If your request is for a Medicare Part B prescription drug, we will give you a decision no more than 72 hours after we receive your request.
+If we don't give you our decision within 3 business days (or 72 hours for a Medicare Part B prescription drug), you can appeal.